What is your teaching philosophy?

-I’ve always wanted to help start a school where everyone – students and adults – would be thrilled to try new ideas and ways of teaching learning, where we’re playing with ideas and trying together to understand the world in new ways, not just enduring worksheets.
+I’ve always wanted to be a part of a school where everyone – students and adults – are thrilled to try new ideas and directions in both teaching and learning, playing with ideas and trying together to understand the world in new ways.
+We are definitely not just enduring worksheets.

-Share something unique about yourself.
 I grew up in the town that inspired The Stepford Wives, and where it was written.
 And once my wife and I walked across a whole country, for fun.
 And it wasn’t Lichtenstein.
 Or Andorra.

 Doug Healy received his M.S. in Education from Harvard Graduate School and his B.A in History from the University of Connecticut.